 “I need help” was what I said when my friend answered his phone on Christmas Eve.
 Without skipping a beat, he replied, “OK.
 What can I do?“

 I had spent the night tossing and turning in my sleep.
 We were at the start of a three day record cold snap that was blasting across the country.
 Here in Raleigh, we had torrential rains followed by a drop in temps from the 40s to under 10 degrees.
-We also had howling, gale force winds.
+We had howling, gale force winds.
 I assume the noise had disturbed my sleep.
-It was kind of cold inside too and my furnace seemed to be turning on and off a lot.
+It was kind of cold inside too and my furnace seemed to be cycling on and off a lot.

-I woke up and noticed the temperature inside was a few degrees below what had my thermostat set for.
+I woke up and noticed the temperature inside was a few degrees below what had my thermostat was set for.
 I wasn’t worried because I figured that must be due to the extreme cold weather outside.

 Four hours later, my furnace stopped blowing warm air and the temps inside plummeted.